-(a) is an informal pre-trial procedure which is inquisitorial in nature; and (b) may be held in a court or any other suitable place.
-(2) The objectives of a preliminary inquiry are to- (a) consider the assessment report of the probation officer, with particular reference to- 5 (i) the age estimation of the child, if the age is uncertain; (ii) the view of the probation officer regarding the criminal capacity of the child if the child is 10 years or older but under the age of 14 years and a decision whether an evaluation of the criminal capacity of the child by a 10 (iii) whether a further and more detailed assessment of the child is needed as referred to in section $40(1)(g)$ ; (b) establish whether the matter can be diverted before plea; (c) identify a suitable diversion option, where applicable; (/ 15 children's court referred to in section 42 of the Children's Act; (e) ensure that all available information relevant to the child, his or her circumstances and the offence are considered in order to make a decision on diversion and placement of the child; 20 Ų/ 20 taken; (g) encourage the participation of the child and his or her parent, an appropriate adult or a guardian in decisions concerning the child; and (h) determine the release or placement of a child, pending- 25 (ii) the appearance of the child in a child justice court; or 23 (iii) the referral of the matter to a children's court, where applicable.
-(3) (a) A preliminary inquiry must be held in respect of every child who is alleged to have committed an offence, except where- 30 (ii) the child is under the age of 10 years; or (iii) the matter has been withdrawn. (b) A preliminary inquiry referred to in paragraph (a) must be held- (i) within 48 hours of arrest as provided for in section 20(5) if a child is arrested , 35 (ii) within the time periods specified in a written notice in terms of section 18 or a summons in terms of section 19. (c) A child's appearance at a preliminary inquiry is regarded as his or her first appearance before a lower court, in terms of section 50 of the Criminal Procedure Act.
-Persons to attend preliminary inquiry 40
+- (2) The objectives of a preliminary inquiry are to- - (a) consider the assessment report of the probation officer, with particular reference to- - (i) the age estimation of the child, if the age is uncertain; - (ii) the view of the probation officer regarding the criminal capacity of the child if the child is 10 years or older but under the age of 14 years and a decision whether an evaluation of the criminal capacity of the child by a suitably qualified person referred to in section 11 (3) is necessary; and - (iii) whether a further and more detailed assessment of the child is needed as referred to in section 40 (1) (g); - (b) establish whether the matter can be diverted before plea; - (c) identify a suitable diversion option, where applicable; - (d) establish whether the matter should be referred in terms of section 50 to a children's court referred to in section 42 of the Children's Act; - (e) ensure that all available information relevant to the child, his or her circumstances and the offence are considered in order to make a decision on diversion and placement of the child;

+- (f) ensure that the views of all persons present are considered before a decision is taken; - (g) encourage the participation of the child and his or her parent, an appropriate adult or a guardian in decisions concerning the child; and - (h) determine the release or placement of a child, pending- - (i) the conclusion of the preliminary inquiry; - (ii) the appearance of the child in a child justice court; or - (iii) the referral of the matter to a children's court, where applicable.

+(3) (a) A preliminary inquiry must be held in respect of every child who is alleged to have committed an offence, except where-

+- (i) the matter has been diverted by a prosecutor in terms of Chapter 6; - (ii) the child is under the age of 10 years; or - (iii) the matter has been withdrawn. - (b) A preliminary inquiry referred to in paragraph (a) must be held- - (i) within 48 hours of arrest as provided for in section 20 (5) if a child is arrested and remains in detention; or - (ii) within the time periods specified in a written notice in terms of section 18 or a summons in terms of section 19.

+(c) A child's appearance at a preliminary inquiry is regarded as his or her first appearance before a lower court, in terms of section 50 of the Criminal Procedure Act.